 Where to Stay

 ‘Easily the best address on Ponza, you reach Casa Fontana on foot, climbing the smooth stone steps up from the harbor.
 With a brilliant white exterior and one hundred shades of blue in its eclectic blue interior, this four-bedroom villa is filled with various treasures, curiosities, and pieces of art and sculpture.
 But it’s the views that make Casa Fontana exceptional.
 Standing sentry-like on a rocky promontory, it has panoramic views of the sparkling Tyrrhenian Sea from all windows and corners of the garden.
-The house comes with a brilliant cook, Fiorina, who will pick up fresh market catch and fresh pasta to be served on the beautiful terrace, after aperitivo in the garden.
+The house comes with a brilliant cook, Fiorina, who will pick up the fresh market catch and fresh pasta to be served on the beautiful terrace, after aperitivo in the garden.

-When you’re not hanging out in the garden hammock or plunging into the small, circular pool, Casa Fontana is perfectly positioned to visit nearby beaches, lunch spots and to make your evening passeggiata.’
+When you’re not hanging out in the garden hammock or plunging into the small, circular pool, Casa Fontana is perfectly positioned to visit nearby beaches, and lunch spots and to make your evening passeggiata.’

 Where to Eat & Drink

 ‘Walk down to the waterfront in the morning to this charming, traditional cafe for your coffee-to-go, alongside a Ponseze specialty aragostine — meaning ‘little lobster’ in Italian.’

 Casual lunches by the sea…

 Da Enzo al Frontone

 ‘My favorite spot on Ponza by a mile, I could have eaten here every lunchtime.
 Run by the mischievous Enzo, it’s a rustic, sun-dappled spot hidden behind the rocks.
 Order cold glasses of Vermentino and feast on its daily changing menu or dishes such as fresh anchovies, bruschetta and squid.
 It’s perfect combined with a day splashing around at Spiaggia Frontone.’